Table of contents

 I was rapidly switching between local and staging to check the database schema, and the next thing I did was to drop all the tables in the staging database and not realise it until 15 minutes later.

 What followed was an immediate restore to the last database snapshot, and everything went back to normal.
 Things would have been so different if I had deleted a production database instead.

-After this mistake, that could potentially be much worse, I learned to slow down and look carefully when dealing with databases.
+After this mistake, which could potentially be much worse, I learned to slow down and be more careful when dealing with databases.